ProjectBethesda/ProjectBethesda-ResearchClassificationModel/Methods.md

 ##3.
 Feature Selection ##

 **Step 1: Grab Data Using SQL transformation**
+ * We need to use a SQL Transformation to grab the relevant data from our training set to build our model.
- * Drag the SQL sql transformation module into the expierment
+ * Drag the SQL Transformation module into the expierment
  * Enter the following query into the module
    ```sql
   select